The 5th most cited journal in Immunology

 PMCID: all published articles receive a PMCID

-Cancer Immunity and Immunotherapy welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Cancer Immunity and Immunotherapy welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Cancer Immunity and Immunotherapy, where they are peer-reviewed by the Associate and Review Editors of the specialty section.